ZorvyY/stream-transduce/DOCS.md

 ## wrapStreamReducible(stream, [reducer]) ⇒ <code>\*</code>
 This function adds a `reduce` method to stream method, returning a new reducible stream to be used .
-The defaut reducer is `_reduceStream`.
+The defaut reducer is `_reduceStream`, which is a method that steps on new chunk data and returns a promise that resolves when the stream ends.

 **Kind**: global function
 **Returns**: <code>\*</code> - The resulting value of the reduction.